nodiscc/xsrv/README.md

 ```bash
 TODO ASCIINEMA
 ```
+You can use the default playbook as-is, or [edit roles and configuration](#changing-configuration) before initial deployment.
 When the configuration suits you, deploy changes to the host:

 ```bash
 xsrv deploy